suxess-it/kubriX/docs/oss/installation/kubernetes.md

 # Bootstrap kubriX

-With this step-by-step guide kubriX with its default KIND-DELIVERY stack gets deployed on your local KinD cluster.
+With this step-by-step guide kubriX with its default demo stack gets deployed on your preferred Kubernetes cluster.

 ## Prerequisites

 * kubectl
 * jq
 * yq
+* DNS-Provider which is supported by external-dns (see https://kubernetes-sigs.github.io/external-dns/latest/#new-providers )
+* Kubernetes cluster with at least 4 CPU cores and 20 GB RAM

 ## Installation steps